 OVERVIEW: The C.R.
-Bard Foundation focuses its disease related grantmaking on the fields of vascular medicine, urology and oncology, as well as surgical specialties.
+Bard Foundation’s disease-related grantmaking centers on the fields of vascular medicine, urology, and oncology, as well as surgical specialties.

-IP TAKE: Bard is an accessible funder that pays a lot of attention to groups large and small.
-While the foundation’s total annual grantmaking is relatively sizeable, it likes to spread its funds among a large number of organizations, rather than awarding big grants to a small number of recipients.
+IP TAKE: Bard is an accessible funder that pays a lot of attention to both large and small groups.
+While the foundation’s total annual grantmaking is relatively sizeable, it spreads its funds among a large number of organizations, rather than awarding big grants to a small number of recipients.

 PROFILE: The C.R.
 Bard Foundation is the philanthropic arm of C.R.
-Bard Inc., a leading developer and manufacturer of medical products related to vascular medicine, urology, oncology and surgery.
+Bard Inc., a leading developer and manufacturer of medical products related to vascular medicine, urology, oncology, and surgery.
 The foundation’s overall mission is to “strengthen the health and well-being of our communities by improving the quality of life for people around the world.”
-To forward that mission, Bard operates three main grantmaking programs: Health Care Commitment, Community Commitment, and its Matching Gifts program.
+To pursue that mission, Bard operates three main grantmaking programs: Health Care Commitment, Community Commitment, and Matching Gifts.